worktheclock/replit.github.io/teams-pro/interviewing-canditates-tutorial.md

 # Step 1 - Create a repl

 To create an interview, you need to be in a team as an admin.
-You can check out the documentation at [Introduction to teams pro](https://docs.replit.com/teams-pro/managing-teams) on how to create a team with replit.
+You can check out the documentation [here](https://docs.replit.com/teams-pro/managing-teams) to find out how to create a team with replit.

 Navigate to the 'Teams' page.
 Under the 'Team Repls' section click on the 'Create team repl' button and the following popup window will appear: